 What are some HR projects you are most proud of?

 A business process re-engineering project that I led during my consulting days where I helped a semi government organisation to revamp their processes to enable them to be more efficient.

-Another one would be a job evaluation piece that I did where I was involved in evaluating all jobs of the organisation and then helping the organisation in determining the individuals that had the right skill sets to be place in the roles.
+Another one would be a job evaluation piece that I did where I was involved in evaluating all jobs of the organisation and then helping the organisation in determining the individuals that had the right skill sets to be placed in the roles.
 This was then followed by a benefits revamp for the same organisation.
-It took nearly a year to complete and the outcome was positive and the employees received the changes positively.
+It took nearly a year to complete and the outcome was positive with employees receiving the changes positively.

 Is there anything you feel HR can do better to play a bigger role in organisations?